|

 Early Jazz in New Orleans.
 As the country prospered in the late 1800’s, more pianos added to the mix.
 As pianos became more commonplace, ragtime music, the precursor to jazz, grew out of the red-light districts of cities like New Orleans and Saint Louis.
 Musicians called ‘professors’ appeared in New Orleans bars and brothel parlors entertaining guests with rollicking new sounds.

 By the 1890s, a cornet player in New Orleans named Buddy Bolden was playing a new sound.
-The earliest New Orleans jazz musicians accredited Buddy Bolden as the first to use blue notes, improvisation and syncopated New Orleans Brass Band Musiciansrhythms blown from his brass horn to create the music they called Jazz.
+The earliest New Orleans jazz musicians accredited Buddy Bolden as the first to use blue notes, improvisation and syncopated rhythms blown from his brass horn to create the music they called Jazz.
 By the 1910s, Dixieland Jazz as can still be heard in New Orleans, became the identifiable sound of a new music genre and art form rising from the streets of New Orleans.
 Early New Orleans jazz musicians like ‘Jelly Roll’ Morton, Sidney Bechet, Joe ‘King’ Oliver and a young Sicilian kid named Nick LaRocca had developed a new New Orleans sound that was ready to take the world by storm.
 That storm was World War I.

+Suddenly the Jazz Musicians were out of work in New Orleans and heading across America.
 Before World War I, prostitution was legal and gambling was loose in New Orleans.
 The best New Orleans jazz musicians were playing the red light districts and gambling parlors.

 In 1917, during the war, the navy offered to build a new navy base in Algiers just across the Mississippi River from New Orleans on one condition.
 The gambling and brothels had to go and thus New Orleans Jazz musicians were out of work.
 By the 1920s New Orleans Jazz musicians like Louis Armstrong and their jazz bands had packed their bags, left New Orleans and taken Jazz music across America and beyond.

 In the years since the first Jazz musicians left New Orleans to spread the new sound, many notable New Orleans Jazz musicians have made the scene including Al Hirt, Pete Fountain, the Marsalis family of Jazz musicians, Harry Connick, Jr. and the hot jazz musician and trumpeter Kermit Ruffins.
+For websites of New Orleans Jazz Bands and Jazz Musicians...
+Go to New Orleans Bands and Musicians